-Basic - This allows connection to servers in all countries.
+Basic – This allows connection to servers in all countries.
 The user can access the VPN on up to two devices.
-It is a high-speed connection which also allows for P2P file sharing.
+It is a high-speed connection that also allows for P2P file sharing.
 The cost is $4 per month or $48 annually.

-Plus - The Plus Plan allows connection to servers in all countries.
+Plus – The Plus Plan allows connection to servers in all countries.
 The user can access the VPN on up to five devices.
-It is a high-speed connection which also allows for P2P file sharing.
+It is a high-speed connection that also allows for P2P file sharing.
 It also uses the Plus servers, the Secure Core servers, and the Tor Servers.
 It also allows for secure streaming.
 The cost is $8 per month or $96 annually.

 Visionary -The Visionary plan allows for 10 devices as well as the other features of the Plus Plan.
 It also has the ProtonMail Visionary included in the package.